menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.65% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Longbranch is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Longbranch is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Longbranch doesn't have a public transportation system that people use for their commute.

-The population of Longbranch overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Longbranch, 22.38% have at least a bachelor's degree.
+The education level of Longbranch citizens is a little higher than the average for US cities and towns: 22.38% of adults in Longbranch have at least a bachelor's degree.

 Longbranch is a very ethnically-diverse town.
 The people who call Longbranch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longbranch residents report their race to be White, followed by Asian.
 Important ancestries of people in Longbranch include German, Irish, English, Swedish, and Italian.